Biswajitsahoo897/Gfg_160_DaysCoding/README.md

 1. Fork the repository 🍴
 2. Clone the repository to your local machine 🖥️
 3. Create a new branch for your contribution 🌿
-4. Add your solution inside the respective day’s folder 📂
+4. Add your solution inside the respective day’s folder 📂 & commit Your chnages
 5. Create a pull request 🔄

 ## 🤝 Connect & Follow
 - **LeetCode:** [https://leetcode.com/u/biswajitleetcoder238/]
 - **GFG:** [https://www.geeksforgeeks.org/user/biswajitsah6oy5/]
 - **LinkedIn:** [www.linkedin.com/in/biswajit-sahoo-b378242b1]
+- **Email:** [www.biswajitsahookunu2005@gmail.com]

 Let’s embark on this 160-day coding journey together! 🚀💻